U2 tickets on resale sites for over €1,000

 “U2’s The Joshua Tree tour has been exceptionally popular,” said the spokesperson.
 “With artists of this stature, demand often far outstrips the supply of tickets.
 Ticketmaster is committed to the overall ticket buying process to ensure artists get tickets into the hands of fans and never places tickets on secondary market sites.”

-A second U2 concert will not be added after tickets to its July 22 gig in Croke Park were snapped up.
+A second U2 concert will not be added after tickets to its July 22 gig in Croke Park were snapped up, writes Joyce Fegan and Joe Leogue.

 Furthermore, no more tickets for the July date will be released.